Sav22999/kocr/README.md

 # Credits

 Kocr has been created by Luca Tringali and is relased under GNU GPL3.
-Kocr is free software, you are free to fork it and add as many changes as you like.
+Kocr is free software, you are free to fork it and apply as many changes as you like.
+If you want to contribute to this code, please keep in mind that I'm looking for something that works on both GNU/Linux and Windows and it's as simple as it could possibly be.
+This program should do one thing, and do it good.
-If you use Tesseract, Imagemagick, and Ghostscript you accept their license.
+If you use Tesseract, Cuneiform, and Ghostscript you accept their license.
 Special thanks goes to the people that wrote those tools for handling images, pdf, and performing OCR.